LoganJFisher/TeXSend/README.md

 * :bug: Bugs:
   * No known bugs at this time! :smile:
 * :gem: Features:
+  * Buttons for Gmail vertical split and horizontal split modes.
   * Make it possible to right-click the TeX buttons to customize their shortcuts.
-    * Could this be saved to a config.json in the browser's local storage such that it wouldn't be lost with userscript updates, and would be resilient to deleting browser cookies?
+    * Could this be saved to a config.json in the browser's local storage such that it wouldn't be lost with userscript updates, and would be resilient to deleting browser cookies/
-  * Support for Gmail vertical split and horizontal split modes.
+    * One for email chain
+    * One for email reply drafts
+    * One for email compose drafts
   * Add [TikZJax](https://github.com/kisonecat/tikzjax) support.
     * Completely unrelated to KaTeX, but should be compatible.
     * TikZ uses `\begin{tikzpicture}` delimiters.